 Built in the 5th century B.C., the Parthenon in Athens, Greece, is dedicated to the goddess Athena Parthenos (“Athena the Virgin”), the patron deity of ancient Athens.
 The temple crowns the Acropolis, a flat, rocky outcrop that is the highest point in Athens at 150 m (490 ft) above sea level.
 The temple became a UNESCO World Heritage Site in 1987 as part of the Acropolis.

-Located on the north side of the Acropolis in Athens, Greece, the Erechtheion is an ancient Greek temple that was dedicated to Athena, Poseidon, and the legendary Greek hero Erichthonius.
+Located on the north side of the Acropolis in Athens, Greece, the Erechtheion Temple is dedicated to Athena, Poseidon, and the legendary Greek hero Erichthonius.
 Built between 421 and 406 B.C., the temple's north side has a large porch with six Ionic columns, and the south has the famous "Porch of the Maidens", with six draped female figures (caryatids) as supporting columns.
+One of the six figures was removed in the early 19th century and resides in the British Museum in London; it was replaced by a copy.
+The Acropolis Museum in Athens, Greece, holds the remaining original five figures, replaced by replicas onsite.

 The first known plays were performed in the Theatre of Dionysus on the south side of the Acropolis in Athens, Greece, in the 4th century B.C.
 The theater, which seats approximately 17,000 spectators, is considered the oldest in the world and is the prototype for Greek theaters.
 It fell into disuse and decay but was rediscovered in 1765, with restoration beginning in the late 1800s.
 The theater has been part of the Acropolis of Athens UNESCO World Heritage site since 1987.

-Previous PagePage 01 of 05Next Page
+Previous PagePage 01 of 04Next Page